samber/lo/README.md

 ### Some

 Returns true if at least 1 element of a subset is contained into a collection.
-If the collection is empty Some returns false.
+If the subset is empty Some returns false.

 ```go
 ok := lo.Some[int]([]int{0, 1, 2, 3, 4, 5}, []int{0, 2})